Blackbox Dataset Inference for LLM: Introduction

-We further experiment with various evasion attempts against our method, including \textit{rephrasing responses}, \textit{varying temperature}, \textit{removing tainted samples}, and \textit{training on subsets}.
-The results show that our method preserves its accuracy under those attempts.
-The only exception occurs when the adversaries only train their models using fewer than 50\% of the samples, which we argue is no longer a problem suitable to be solved by dataset inference (see~\S\ref{subsec:robustness}).
+We further experiment with various evasion attempts against our method, including \textit{rephrasing responses}, \textit{varying temperature}, \textit{removing tainted samples}, \textit{training on subsets}, and \textit{training on multiple datasets sequentially}.
 These provide empirical evidence for the robustness of our method.
+Furthermore, additional experiments with datasets of varying sizes and formats also demonstrate the generalization capability of our method.\looseness=-1

 \textbf{Contributions:} Our main contributions are as follows.

 \begin{itemize}

 \item We present a study showing that the text-based response of LLMs often offers clues about data samples used in training.